danielnbarbosa/angela/README.md

 Angela uses reinforcement learning to solve a variety of [Open AI Gym](https://gym.openai.com/) and [Unity ML](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Learning-Environment-Examples.md#banana-collector) environments.

-The code is originally based on [this DQN code](https://github.com/udacity/deep-reinforcement-learning/tree/master/dqn) from the Udacity Deep Reinforcement Learning Nanodegree course that I am taking.
-It it is written in python3 and pytorch.
+The code is originally based on [this code](https://github.com/udacity/deep-reinforcement-learning) from the Udacity Deep Reinforcement Learning Nanodegree course that I am taking.

-#### Algorithms supported
+The code is written in python3 and pytorch.
+I use this as a sandbox to test out different RL algorithms in a variety of environments.

+#### DQN Agent Features
-- DQN
+- Standard DQN with Experience Replay and Fixed Q-Targets
 - Double DQN
 - Dueling Networks
 - Prioritized Experience Replay (without importance sampling)

+#### Hill Climbing Agent Features
+- Standard Hill Climbing
+- Adaptive Noise

-#### Features
+#### General Features
 - supports discrete state spaces using one-hot encoding
 - supports continuous action spaces using discretization
-- graph metrics related to reward, loss and entropy
+- graph training metrics
 - visualize neural network layout
 - realtime output of training stats
 - save and load model weights